 Chase Freedom And Discover It

-Both the Chase Freedom and the Discover It (Learn More) regularly include dining as one of their quarterly bonus categories which earn 5X and 5%, respectively.
-Now, you’re capped at earning 5X/5% on $1,500 per quarter but that’s still $500 per month.
+Both the Chase Freedom and the Discover It regularly include dining as one of their quarterly bonus categories which earn 5X and 5%, respectively.
+The catch is, you’re capped at earning 5X/5% on up to $1,500 per quarter, rather than unlimited.
 Even if that won’t cover all of your restaurant visits, it’s a great way to earn some easy bonus points.

-Remember, with the Chase Freedom, you need the Sapphire Reserve, Sapphire Preferred or Ink Preferred if you want to have access to Ultimate Rewards transfer partners.
+Remember, with the Chase Freedom, you’ll need either the Sapphire Reserve, Sapphire Preferred or Ink Preferred credit cards if you want to have access to Ultimate Rewards transfer partners.

 Best Credit Card Dining Perks